stoned/vagrant-guest-netbsd/README.md

     Vagrant.configure("2") do |config|

-      # Only NFS synced folder is supported
+      # Only NFS synced folder are supported.
-      #
-      # And note that a private network with static IP
+      # And note that a private network with static IP is required
-      # is required for the virtualbox provider
       config.vm.network :private_network, ip: "192.168.33.10"
       config.vm.synced_folder "/some/host/pathname", "/vagrant", :nfs => true

     end